 I got 500 unique visitors more from Pinterest this week!!
 Okay, I know it’s only been two weeks and that the numbers aren’t crazy, but it’s such a relief to finally see some results after one year of feeling stuck.
 So I can’t really contain my excitement.
 And I can’t wait to see where this will take me!

 I just had my first pin go viral (at least I think this can be called viral ?) and I definitely have Carly to thank for that.
 I was using Pinterest to promote my blog for 2 years prior to taking this course, without much to show for it.
 Then just a few weeks after completing the course I have more than tripled my blog pageviews with much less effort then what I was putting in before.
+And that was before this article went viral.
 Woho!

 The numbers you see on the pin below is from about three days, the pin had 3k Pinterest views and about 50 clicks prior to taking off.
 And just like Carly says in the course, when one pin takes off the others gets a boost too!
 The three other pins I made for this article all got over 1000 clicks each.
 And it didn’t stop there.
 After going viral on Pinterest it suddenly took off on Facebook and Mix too!

-My viral article has now calmed down a bit, but my overall views are still getting higher every week!
+My viral article has now calmed down a bit, but my overall views are still growing every week!

 In about a month I went from 1292 unique users from Pinterest a week to 4720 a week.
-That’s 5698 sessions and 7397 pageviews from Pinterest a week.
-Mediavine here I come!
+That’s 5698 sessions and 7397 pageviews from Pinterest a week!

-If there’s one social media course you should invest in, it’s this one!
+If there’s one blogging course you should invest in, it’s this one!